Code-Institute-Submissions/Milestone_Project_Two/README.md

 Each section (EAT, DRINK and STAY) have nine large visual buttons to choose from showing an enticing image of the location, it's name and a simple one word description to give the user help in deciding where to click.

 Each button then takes you to a large map showing the location of the venue and a write-up describing it.
 At the end of the review is a simple button taking the user to the website, and another taking the user back to the main EAT menu.

+The footer is only visible on the HOME page so as not to crowd the simplicity of the other pages.

+## User Story
+As a user, I want to quickly and easily find interesting and out of the way places to go in Brighton.
+I may be coming down just for the day, or staying for a weekend.
+I don't want to be stuck with the hordes of other day-trippers and toursist, I want to go where the locals go and see the 'real' Brighton.